The Mother and the Whore: Legacy

 After a 2016 retrospective screening at the French Institute Alliance Française, film critic Richard Brody effusively praised Eustache's sophisticated portrayal of characters whose "intimate disasters have the feel of epic clashes."
 Further, he sees the film as Eustache's "comprehensive vision" of radical politics and the Sexual Revolution in post-1968 France – a stark, regretful, and suspicious vision that Brody terms "ferociously conservative".

 The film was adapted into a 1990 stage play by Jean-Louis Martinelli.
-In 1996, the French rock band Diabologum utilized Veronika's monologue in a song named The Mom and the Whore on their album #3.
+In 1996, the French rock band Diabologum utilized Veronika's monologue in a song titled "The Mom and the Whore" on their album #3.
 Vincent Dieutre's 2008 film ea2, 2e exercice d'admiration: Jean Eustache paid tribute to Veronika's monologue.